NikkoJaca/flaremob-sagip-webapp/README.md

-# FlareMob: Sagip - a Web Application for Barangay Officials of Nangka, Marikina City
+# FlareMob: Sagip - A Web Application for Barangay Officials of Nangka, Marikina City

 ### FlareMob: Sagip is the web application module, part of the whole FlareMob project.